Joe’s Blog: More strong storms and heat (FRI-8/11)

 This one is a bit murkier to me.
 I’m not convinced that we’re going to be maximizing our potential instability, especially IF clouds and rain get here earlier in the day.
 Should that happen it would be tough to get the stronger storms.
 There will be a disturbance coming our way to start the day.
 This next map shows the disturbance down towards western NM tomorrow morning.
 It will then ride with the flow up into the western Plains and then eastbound

-How this messes up the set-up or not…will dictate the severe weather risk for Sunday.
-A slower arrival or a lack of rain/clouds for the 1st part of the day will create more instability to potentially be tapped into.
+How this messes up the set-up or not will dictate the severe weather risk for Sunday.
+A slower arrival or a lack of rain/clouds for the first part of the day will create more instability to potentially be tapped into.
 IF that comes to fruition then we could see additional strong to severe storms in the afternoon.

 The SPC has placed the area into a level 2 risk of severe storms.